yangyongkang2000/SEvoBench/doc/User_Guide.md

 &emsp;In the *single_algorithm.hpp* header file, there is also a macro expression defined called *REGISTER_ALGORITHM(func_name, func, parameter)*.

 &emsp;The *REGISTER_ALGORITHM(func_name, func, parameter)* macro expression allows the algorithm function *func* to become a partial specialization of the *single_algorithm* class and generates a *func_name* variable representing the *Hash* value of the algorithm function *func*.
-After partial specialization, the *single_algorithm* class has a static member string array variable *name* (used to represent the algorithm name as *func_name*) and an [operator overload function](https://en.cppreference.com/w/cpp/language/operators) *inline auto operator()(F f, T l, T r)*.
+After partial specialization, the *single_algorithm* class has a static member string array variable *name* (used to represent the algorithm name as *func_name*) and an [operator overload function](https://en.cppreference.com/w/cpp/language/operators) *inline auto operator()(F &&f, T l, T r)*.
 The specialized *single_algorithm* class can be treated as a [function object](https://en.cppreference.com/w/cpp/utility/functional).
 Similarly, the *parameter* generates a partial specialization of the *single_algorithm_parameter* class, which inherits from the parameter class.
 For more details, please refer to the implementation code in *single_algorithm.hpp* regarding the macro expression.

 &emsp;Here is an example demonstrating how users can implement an algorithm and register it: